alsalafiyyah/alsalafiyyah.github.io/_pages/pages/about.md

 All praise be to Allah, The Lord of the worlds.
 And I testify that there is none worthy of worship except Allah, and that Muhammad (ﷺ) is the Messenger of Allah.

+### Methodology:
+This website promotes the ‘aqidah of Ahlus-Sunnah wal-Jama‘ah or the ‘aqidah of the righteous Salaf (early generations of Islam).

+---
 ### Our [‘aqidah](https://alsalafiyyah.github.io/muqolat/correct-aqidah/):

 **(1)**.
 The first and foremost, we believe in Allah and the oneness of Allah, and we do not worship anyone but Allah alone, and we worship Him in the way that He prescribed.